 Packing for a family camping trip can quickly get overwhelming.
-It’s enough work to gather all the gear you need to live in the wild and get it all into the car is a whole new challenge.
+It’s enough work to gather all the gear you need to live in the wild, and getting it all into the car is a whole new challenge.

 Don’t get stuck will a car full of camping gear and no room for your family!
-These 11 easy tips make packing a car for camping easy and efficient.
+These 11 easy tips make packing a car for camping easy and stress-free.